RabinNeupane2/training2.0/README.md

 # training2.0
-learning how to use github.
+learning how to use github..